zhouxw-lang/ToGoal/README.md

 Good for people who juggle several things in parallel in their time management.

-Supports weekly and monthly tracking periods and custom period is in development.
+Supports weekly, monthly and custom tracking periods.

 You can sort projects by any column like recorded time, progress, remaining time.